zepplock/zepplock.github.com/src/content/2020-03-25-digital-audio-part1.md

     They took it and put it into ~3x larger container - say a 5 lb bucket.
     Same amount of cotton, in a different container.

-We have the same music, same quality, same content but it takes more time to download and stream.
+We have the same music, same quality, same content but it takes longer to download and stream.
 More importantly, it sounds the same too!

 ## Sources